 Using a sharp knife I sliced up the tube of dough into pieces about 8mm thin, and placed onto a baking tray lined with baking paper.

-I often, if not always, bake for other people, but these pinwheel biscuits were all about me!
-I love Marmite so much and I adored these pinwheel biscuits so much that I ate about 7 of them… If you are a Marmite fan like me you will love them too!
+I often, if not always, bake for other people, but these Cheese & Marmite Pinwheel Biscuits were all about me!
+I love Marmite so much and I adored these Cheese & Marmite Pinwheel Biscuits so much that I ate about 7 of them… If you are a Marmite fan like me you will love them too!
 My colleagues did a good job of eating them up too.
 Some of them had never had Marmite before, or were unsure about it, but they enjoyed the biscuits.
 I was pleased and secretly hope they will soon become Marmite lovers like me.

 Next week – the GBBO bakers, and me, get to grips with bread.